akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 ## Additional features

 Additional Jackson serialization features can be enabled/disabled in configuration.
-The default values from Jackson are used aside from the the following that are changed in Akka's default configuration.
+The default values from Jackson are used aside from the following that are changed in Akka's default configuration.

 @@snip [reference.conf](/akka-serialization-jackson/src/main/resources/reference.conf) { #features }